 Gramática inglesa de nivel avanzado paso a paso (English Grammar Step by Step)

-Complete the gaps provided as appropriate, using the words
+Complete the gaps provided as appropriate, using the words given in brackets.

 Kim is taller than Linda.

 His house is bigger than hers.